Hydrangeas are easy to grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 - During the first year, take care to keep your plants well-watered.
 Dry soil will cause leaves to wilt.

 - Fertilize with discretion.
 Very rich soil may not need fertilizer.
-Sandy, light soil will require a dose of fertilizer late in the winter or early in the spring.
+Sandy, light soil will require a dose of Hydrangea fertilizer late in the winter or early in the spring.
 Excessive fertilizing will result in lots of leaves and few flowers.

 - In very cold climates prepare the plant for winter by applying a thick layer (18 inches) of organic mulch and protecting with a chicken wire or snow fence cage filled with loose leaves.
 Avoid using maple leaves because they deteriorate very rapidly and will not last through the winter.